-We recommend you confirm with your car transport company at time of booking to be sure.
+At this stage, we’re unable to provide quotes that accommodate personal belongings and recommend you confirm with your car transport company at time of booking to be sure.

 At delivery, please inspect your vehicle with the driver to see if any damage occurred during transport.

-Please notate all damage on the Vehicle Condition Report before signing for the release of the vehicle.
+Record all damage on the Vehicle Condition Report before signing for the release of the vehicle.

 Ask the driver for a copy of the contract and take pictures on-site of the damage for claim purposes.

 Then contact your carrier to get the claim process started.

 Please note that any damage to the interior caused by personal items (if permitted) is not generally covered by insurance.